 - NC PACE Civic Engagement selects ACE and long-time community partner for the ACE in Vietnam program, Coach for College, to present collaboratively as part of the 2022 conference special track on virtual engagement.

-- ACE return to in-person programming with a new US-based program in Colorado.
-ACE will also offer four virtual programs supporting community-based organizations in Peru, South Africa, Thailand, and Vietnam.
+- ACE returns to in-person programming with a new US-based program in Colorado.
+ACE offers four virtual programs supporting community-based organizations in Peru, South Africa, Thailand, and Vietnam.
 During ACE 2022 summer programs, Twenty-two Duke and Stanford student-athletes participate representing 17 different sports teams and contributing over 950 hours of service.
 Pre-program preparation and back-on campus programming return to fully in-person on each campus.